xfrenette/pathtype/README.md

 print(type(args.my_arg))  # >>> <class 'pathlib.PosixPath'>
 ```

+But you will generally also want to run some validations on the properties of the path.

+## Predefined validations (basic usage)

-But multiple validations are available to have the path validated during CLI arguments
+Multiple validations are available to have the path validated during CLI arguments
 parsing.
 If a validation fails, argument parsing will fail in the usual manner.
 If
 it succeeds, the argument will be converted to a `pathlib.Path` instance.